peter-dolkens/sensy-two/README.md

 zone.
 Template sensors calculate zone presence, movement and target counts matching the Sensy-One reference implementation.

+### Point Cloud Clustering

+When person data is not available the component can derive people positions directly from the point cloud.
+Points are clustered with a configurable radius and minimum point threshold.
+A simple gating algorithm associates the clusters with previously seen targets and an exponential filter smooths the coordinates over time.

 ### Orientation Settings

 Number entities can be used to rotate the reported coordinates around the X,